Spectral decomposition and high-accuracy Greens functions: Overcoming the Nyquist-Shannon limit via complex-time Krylov expansion

-Various methods have been developed to compute Greens functions~\cite{Kuehner1999,Jeckelmann2002,aichhorn,Jeckelmann_review_dynamics,Barthel2009,Holzner2011,Gull2011a,Gull2011b,Wolf2014,Stadler2015,Nocera2016,Shee2019,Zaera2019,Niggemann2021,Weber2022,Nocera2022}.
-Among these,~\glspl{TN} are the de\hyp facto standard for one\hyp dimensional systems, while Monte\hyp Carlo, if not constraint by the sign problem, is extraordinarily efficient in higher dimensions.
-Superficially, this methodical imbalance is attributed to the so\hyp called area law of entanglement, which, in two and higher dimensions, implies that already the faithful representation of ground states of local Hamiltonians exhibit an exponential scaling of the computational complexity~\cite{Eisert_RMP_arealaw,Eisert2015}.
-However, the situation is even worse for~\gls{TN} based approaches because Greens functions are typically computed from time evolutions of excited states; and real\hyp time simulation are limited by the ubiquitous spread of correlations~\cite{LiebRobinson72}.
-Despite the fact that there have been various examples where~\glspl{TN} have been applied succesfully to compute ground\hyp state properties of two\hyp dimensional systems~\cite{Farnell2003,Depenbrock2012,Iqbal2016,Xu2024}, it is this additional growth of entanglement under time evolution, which drastically challenges their applicability to the computation of Greens functions in higher dimensions.
+\paragraph*{Introduction} The ability to compute the low\hyp energy spectra of strongly\hyp correlated quantum many\hyp body systems is of paramount importance in nearly every area of condensed matter physics.
+In particular, the direct relation between spectral functions and Green's functions has proven extremely fruitful to foster our understanding of condensed matter systems.
+This is based on the fact that spectral functions are directly accessible via various experimental probes such as ARPES, X-ray and neutron scattering, while Green's functions are mathematical objects probing the many\hyp body spectrum of the underlying Hamiltonians~\cite{benthien:256401,White2008,Pereira2009,Mourigal2013,Weber2015,Gohlke2017,Keselman2019,Grusdt2023,Kebric2024}.
+Moreover, Green's functions are the essential building blocks of the most successfull methods to determine effective model Hamiltonians for the description of real materials~\cite{krishna-murthy,georges_RMP,bulla_DMFT,Kotliar2006,VCA1,SEF1,SEF2,VCA2,Werner2007,Reinhard2019,Bollmark2023,Lenz_2019,Karp2022,Bramberger2021,Bramberger2023,paeckel2023,Grundner2024a}.
+The computation of Green’s functions spans complementary frameworks.
+Diagrammatic and functional approaches provide controlled expansions in weak\hyp coupling regimes~\cite{Fradkin2013}.
+Generalizations of density\hyp functional theory~\cite{Aryasetiawan1998,Onida2002} are highly successful but rely on the availability of proper exchange functionals, while non\hyp perturbative cluster embedding schemes are also applicable in the presence of strong correlations~\cite{Reuther2011,Metzner2012,Dupuis2021}.
+Numerical methods provide an alternative route to deal with strongly correlated systems~\cite{Kuehner1999,Bulla2000,Aichhorn2003,Weichselbaum2007,Bulla2008}.
+Among these~\glspl{TN}~\cite{White1992,Schollwoeck2010} are the de\hyp facto standard for one\hyp dimensional systems, while Monte\hyp Carlo~\cite{Prokofev1998,VanHoucke2010} is extraordinarily efficient in higher dimensions, yet suffers from the sign problem, especially for fermionic systems.
+Superficially, this methodical imbalance is attributed to the area law of entanglement, which, in two and higher dimensions, implies that already the representation of ground states exhibits an exponential scaling of the computational complexity~\cite{Eisert_RMP_arealaw,Eisert2015}.
+However, the situation is even worse for~\gls{TN} based approaches because Green's functions are typically computed from time evolutions of excited states; and real\hyp time simulation are limited by the ubiquitous spread of correlations~\cite{LiebRobinson72}.
+It is this additional growth of entanglement under time evolution, which drastically challenges their applicability to the computation of Green's functions in higher dimensions.
 In this letter, we introduce a novel approach combining real and complex\hyp time evolutions to overcome this limitation.
-At the example of the critical $S-1/2$ Heisenberg chain and light bipolaron formation in the two\hyp dimensional~\gls{SSH} model, we demonstrate the ability to significantly improve the frequency resolution of Greens functions, even for the case of two\hyp dimensional systems. \paragraph*{Method} We consider a general frequency\hyp dependent Greens function
+At the example of the critical $S-1/2$ Heisenberg chain and light bipolaron formation in the two\hyp dimensional~\gls{SSH} model, we demonstrate the ability to significantly improve the frequency resolution of Green's functions, even for the case of two\hyp dimensional systems. \paragraph*{Method} We consider a general frequency\hyp dependent Green's function

 where $\ket{\varphi_A},\ket{\varphi_B}$ are excited states, $\hat H$ denotes the Hamiltonian of the system under consideration with ground\hyp state energy $E_0$.
 To regularize the poles of $G_{AB}$, a finite broadening $\eta > 0$ is introduced.
 In~\gls{TN} simulations, $G_{AB}$ typically is computed by simulating the real\hyp time analogon and performing a Fourier transformation to frequency space